 I can help to provide you with opportunities to explore the various changes that have happened in your life.
 I can also help you to make decisions about situations in the future.
 I specialise on issues about bereavement, domestic abuse, self-esteem and anxiety.

-Professionally trained counsellor working in Guildford and Leatherhead offering individual counselling to adults and young people.
-Daytime & evening appointments, £20 introductory session.
+I work in Guildford and Leatherhead offering individual counselling to adults and young people.
+Daytime & evening appointments, free introductory session.
 Experienced working with relationship issues, depression, anxiety, loss and bereavement, domestic abuse, self harm, stress, low self esteem and self confidence.

 I am a person-centred counsellor with four years of experience in the fields of domestic abuse and bereavement.
 The kind of therapy I offer is conducted in a safe and non-judgemental place where you can freely talk about your life and anything that may be confusing, painful or uncomfortable.